Awards of Georgetown College

 The Quicksall Medal

-The Quicksall medal, founded by the late William F. Quicksall, 1961, is awarded annually by the Dean of the College for the best essay on Shakespearean drama.
+The Quicksall medal, founded by the late William F. Quicksall, 1961, is awarded annually by the Dean of the College for the best essay of 5,000 words or less on Shakespearean drama.

 The Rosenzweig Medal

 The Rosenzweig Medal is awarded in memory of Bess E. Rosenzweig (Class of 2013), a beloved Psychology Major who was deeply committed to humanitarian work in Africa.
 Bess and her mother died in a plane crash in Kenya two months after her graduation.
 The Rosenzweig Medal is presented annually to the Psychology major who in the judgment of the faculty best exemplifies humanitarian ideals, social responsibility, and a compassionate spirit.

 The Ryan medal was founded by the Misses Mary A. and Theresa F. E. Ryan and is awarded to the senior philosophy major who maintains the highest average in advanced philosophy courses.

 The Sigma Xi Medal is awarded annually to a student for outstanding undergraduate research in the natural sciences.
 Student achievements are evaluated based on an abstract summarizing the research, a faculty support statement and presentation of the research in the Sigma Xi Research Symposium.
 (Eligible students must submit an abstract that is reviewed and approved for participation in the Sigma Xi symposium.)

 The Spronck Medal was founded in 1963 by the students of the College in memory of Lambert H. Spronck of the Class of 1963.
 It is awarded to that student who has, throughout his college career, combined good scholarship with significant contributions to extracurricular activities, and who has manifested a spirit of giving himself completely to whatever Georgetown project or activity he is engaged in.
 He must be respected and admired by the students, faculty, and administration of Georgetown.